Skptk/MAFKEN_price-tracker/README.md

-# PriceWatch - Carrefour Price Tracker
+# aggregateDuka - Carrefour Price Tracker

-PriceWatch is a modern, real-time price tracking dashboard designed to help users monitor product prices on Carrefour Kenya.
+aggregateDuka is a modern, real-time price tracking dashboard designed to help users monitor product prices on Carrefour Kenya.
 It provides a sleek interface to track price fluctuations, identify deals, and visualize savings over time.

 ## 🚀 Features